Anggivv/EmployeeResign-Classification/README.md

 # EmployeeResign-Classification
-Predicting Employee Resignation using KNN and Decision Tree
+Predicting Employee Resign using KNN and Decision Tree